SkylineCommunications/dataminer-docs/tutorials/Analytics_Tutorials/Anomaly_Detection_Tutorial.md

 - three short drops, on October 24th, October 25th and October 29th on the picture,
 - two longer drops, on October 25th on the picture.

 The alarms you have to generate for this exercise depend on your version of DataMiner.
-Note that the version for versions earlier than DataMiner 10.3.12 can also be done on a DataMiner version 10.3.12 or higher, but not the other way around.
+Note that the exercise for versions earlier than DataMiner 10.3.12 can also be done on a DataMiner version 10.3.12 or higher, but not the other way around.
 Remember that you can always duplicate the element to try a second time, if you did not yet reach optimal results on your first attempt.

 ### [DataMiner 10.3.12 or higher](#tab/exercise-new-version)

-You will have to configure the alarm template such that alarms the following alarms are generated
+You will have to configure the alarm template such that the following alarms are generated

 - a *major* alarm for all three shorter drops,
 - a *critical* alarm for both longer drops,